Funding opportunity

 When participation is low, communities can struggle to mobilise social capital and coordinate to identify and address challenges.
 Strengthening connectedness within and between communities can play an important role in reducing the social and economic marginalisation of individuals, groups, and areas.

 There is still much to understand about how disparity in opportunities and outcomes, attachment to place, and external pressures intersect at the community level, and what this can mean for community connectedness and levels of participation.
-There also remains a lack of evidence on the impact of interventions designed to strengthen community:
+There also remains a lack of evidence on the impact of interventions designed to strengthen community, including:

 • resilience